WSixx/WSixx/README.md

 I'm a computer science student 💻

-- 🌱 I’m currently learning Flutter, Python, JavaScript, Kotlin
+- 🌱 I’m currently learning Flutter, Kotlin, Python, JavaScript
 - 💬 Ask me about: Anything
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: